 My name is Lindsey Port and I’m running for State Representative in 56B, covering parts of Burnsville and Lakeville.

 My husband Steve and I run our own small business, right here in Burnsville.
-As small business owners – we understand when its necessary to cut spending and how to make critical and smart investments to grow our business and build up our community.
+As small business owners – we understand when to cut spending and how to make critical and smart investments to grow our business and build up our community.
 I’m proud of what we’ve grown together.
 I’m also proud that we invest in our employees with paid sick time, a needed benefit that too many working families of our district do not yet have access to.

 While serving on the ECFE Advisory Council in Lakeville – and as an active volunteer fighting for marriage equality in Minnesota – I’ve heard from thousands of neighbors all across our district about what’s important to them and how many common values we truly share: high quality public education, vibrant communities where everyday people and small businesses can thrive, policies that build for the longterm.